annas-abuhassan/search-widget/README.md

 ### Testing

 Testing has been carried out using Jest + Enzyme.
-The tests consist of shallow rendering of each component and also mock API calls.

-You can run the tests with Jest by using:
+The tests can be run by using:

 ```
 npm t